Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Directed Acyclic Graphs

 \begin{theorem} In the full measurement case, a DAG is generically identifiable in the class $\Fone$ if there are vertex-disjoint paths from excited nodes to the in-neighbors of each node. \end{theorem}

 Before presenting the proof of Theorem~\ref{thm:sufficiency}, we recall a technical result that will be used in the proof.

 \begin{lemma}[Theorem 2.35 \cite{laczkovich2017real}] Let $H\subset \R^p$ and let $f:H\to\R^q$, where $p\ge q$.
 If $f$ is continuously differentiable at the point $a\in \text{int} \;H$ and the linear mapping $f'(a):\R^p\to\R^q$ is surjective, then the range of $f$ contains a neighborhood of $f(a)$. \end{lemma} \begin{myproof}{Theorem~\ref{thm:sufficiency}} We proceed by induction.
 For a DAG and a topological ordering, we take a node $i$ and we denote without loss of generality by $\NN_i=\{1,\ldots,p\}$ the set of in-neighbors.
-We assume by induction that all the dynamics $F_j$ at the left of the node $i$ have been identified.
+We assume by induction that all the dynamics $F_j$ preceding node $i$ in the topological ordering have been identified.
 In the basic case of $\NN_i$ being empty ($i$ is a source), this assumption is trivial.
-Let us set to zero all the excitation signals except by $p$ excited nodes with vertex-disjoint paths to the in-neighbors of $i$.
-This is equivalent to having only $p$ excited nodes in the network.
 The measurement of $i$ is given by: